 Termination of pregnancy can be arranged after the consultation with their on-staff doctors.
 You can arrange to see a doctor after 6 weeks of pregnancy, under Hong Kong’s law termination of pregnancy can only be arranged before 24 weeks.

-Does insurance cover termination of pregnancy?
+Does insurance cover abortion?

 According to health insurance advisor AD MediLink, in Hong Kong most insurance plans cover abortion for serious medical conditions.
-However, the circumstances vary and are done on a case by case basis.
+However, the circumstances vary and are done on a case-by-case basis.
 You may also be required to provide medical justification.
 In some cases, you may need to have maternity cover and respect the maternity waiting time for abortion to be covered by your insurance provider.
 Some plans do not cover abortion under any circumstances including plans where maternity cover is provided.

-Contraception is the best way to avoid an unwanted pregnancy, you can contact The Hong Kong Family Planning Association, the resources listed above, and your doctor for more information on contraceptive options available.
+Contraception is the best way to avoid unwanted pregnancy, you can contact The Hong Kong Family Planning Association, the resources listed above, and your doctor for more information on contraceptive options available.